CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

 ```
 nft list ruleset
 ```
-The entire list of implemented rules can also be seen in `/startup_files/nftables.sh`
+Alternatively the entire list of implemented rules can also be seen in `/startup_files/nftables.sh`

 ### Testing multicast on a router

-#### Show multicast route => to use only when a client has already joined the stream :
+#### Show multicast route and group address
+You must run a stream in parallel to see an output (you can run `./stream_and_record.sh` with a long enough duration)
 ```
 show ipv6 mroute
 ```
-#### Show how many packets were send and received through the network :
+#### Show how many packets and bytes passed through the router so far
 ```
 show ipv6 multicast
 ```
-#### Check who is considered the RP by a router :
+#### Check who is considered the RP by a router
 ```
 show ipv6 pim rp-info
 ```
+Alternatively you can simply run `./network_check.sh` to run this command over every router
 #### Check if the current candidate is the bsr (the one who distribute the information about the RP's)
 ```
 show ipv6 pim bsr candidate-bsr